topo-gps/ios-manual/en/routes/routes_screen.rst

 In the bottom of the routes screen you find a tab bar with five different tabs.
 These are

 - *Routes*: This tab shows the routes that are locally stored on your device.
-This tab can be used for loading routes on the map and exporting your routes.
+This tab can be used for :ref:`loading routes on the map <sec-routes-load>` and exporting your routes.
 - *Record*: With this tab you can record your route.
 - *Plan*: With this tab you can plan a route.
 - *Generate*: With this tab you can generate a route.